-In short, LTL shipments are Less than Truckload deliveries that do not amount to a full truckload, thus the load space is shared between multiple customers with smaller deliveries.
+LTL shipments take up less than a full truckload, meaning the load space is shared between multiple customers with smaller deliveries.

 LTL Pallet Shipping Cost

-- Delivery Location: you have to take into account the number of postcodes a carrier goes through directly.
-They normally have an entire truckload of pallets to deliver to different postcodes.
-If your shipment has to be sent to an outside location that the carrier does not cover, it will be transferred to another LTL carrier.
-Naturally, this may imply a higher LTL freight cost.
+- Delivery Location - you have to consider the number of postcodes a carrier goes through.
+Normally, they have an entire truckload of pallets to deliver to separate postcodes.
+If your pallets are transferred to another LTL carrier, higher costs may be applied.

-- Class of Freight: 18 different classes range from 50 to 500 are determined by the product’s value, density, handling, liability, and slow-ability.
-Naturally, lower classes – meaning, products that are difficult to manage and easy to handle – come with lower LTL shipping rates when compared with higher freight classifications.
+- Class of Freight - 18 different classes range from 50 to 500 and are determined by the product’s value, density, handling, liability, and slow-ability.
+Naturally, lower classes come with lower LTL shipping rates.

-However, you do have to look into the more advanced factors as they tend to change also – or you can ask the LTL carrier of your choice for more information.
+But you do also have to look carefully at the more advanced factors as they tend to change around at times.

 LTL Shipping Facts

-Naturally, its value has increased over the years as it is considered to be a more reliable and cost-effective shipping option thanks to low LTL freight rates.
+This value has inevitably increased over the years as it is considered a more reliable and cost-effective means of shipping thanks to split delivery fees.

-Aside from low LTL shipping rates, it is also one of the most environmentally-friendly shipping options available.
-Instead of one business taking up a certain amount of space in one delivery truck and not filling it, the LTL carriers allow several companies to utilise the space with their products, splitting the LTL pallet shipping cost and saving valuable fuel.
+Rather than one business taking up the majority of the room on one delivery truck, LTL couriers allow several companies to use the space with smaller shipments, splitting the LTL pallet shipping cost and saving valuable fuel!

 When you book an Amazon pallet delivery, you will always be asked to specify the weight, density, distance from your postcode to the delivery point and the classification of your freight before confirming your LTL freight rate.